GregieBoi/DOCX-2-SEO/README.md

 Deleting a client is simple and straightforward.
 Select the client you would like to delete from the dropdown menu and click "Delete" to remove it from the list.

 ## Deleting a Topic
 Deleting a topic is simple and straightforward.
-Select the topic you would like to delete from the dropdown menu and click "Delete" to remove it from the list.
+Select the client you would like to delete the topic from and then select the topic itself from the dropdown menu and click "Delete" to remove it from the list.